School Admissions Timeline 2027/28— Key Dates & Deadlines

 Applying for a school place can feel like navigating a maze of deadlines, forms and waiting.
-This guide lays out every key date in the 2026/27 admissions cycle for primary, secondary and nursery applications in England.
+This guide lays out the national key dates for September 2027 entry for primary, secondary and nursery applications in England.
 Missing a deadline can mean your application is treated as late, significantly reducing your chances of securing a preferred school.

 Secondary School Admissions